go-gost/docs/en/docs/tutorials/dns.md

 ## Cache

-The cache duration can be set through the `ttl` parameter.
+The cache duration can be set through the `ttl` option.
 By default, the TTL in the result returned by the DNS query is used.
 When it is set to a negative value, the cache is not used.

 === "CLI"
     ```
-	gost -L dns://:10053?dns=1.1.1.1&ttl=60s
+    gost -L dns://:10053/1.1.1.1?ttl=60s
     ```

 === "File (YAML)"